Masoud2025/Use-just-special-characters-without-shift-key-on-keyboard/README.md

 >Note that you can also open your text editor, type up an AutoHotkey script, and save it as a file ending in .ahk to achieve the same result.
 Just make sure it has the right file extension!

-**3-copy that cods on : [use sepcial characters.ahk](https://github.com/Masoud2025/Use-just-special-characters-without-shift-key-on-keyboard/blob/main/use%20sepcial%20characters.ahk)**
+## **copy that cods on : [use sepcial characters.ahk](https://github.com/Masoud2025/Use-just-special-characters-without-shift-key-on-keyboard/blob/main/use%20sepcial%20characters.ahk)**

+## Run Script

-5-To run a script, simply double-click on it and it will go into effect.
+To run a script, simply double-click on it and it will go into effect.
 However, **you'll probably want some of these scripts to run as soon as you boot your computer so you don't have to start them manually every time.**
 To do so, copy and paste the .ahk files into your Startup folder.
 You can get there easily by typing shell:startup into the Start menu.
 Otherwise, browse to the following location:

 >@C:\Users\[USERNAME]\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup

 ![](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/01/AutoHotkey-Script-Startup-Windows.png?q=50&fit=crop&w=1500&dpr=1.5)

-_4-run the script and enjoy (:_

 you can do any customization on youre keyborad like when tap on < typed tow <> on youre screen and everything else.

 you can see some another usefull aoutohotkey scripts on [10 Cool AutoHotkey Scripts ](https://www.makeuseof.com/tag/10-cool-autohotkey-scripts-make/)

+_run the scripts and enjoy (:_